It’s okay to admit it:

 Why Cold Sore Won’t Heal… and Not Going Away?

-- Cold sores, also known as fever blisters, are typically caused by a viral infection called Herpes Simplex Virus (HSV).
+- Cold sores, also known as fever blisters, are typically caused by a virus called Herpes Simplex Virus type 1 (HSV-1).
 The virus enters the skin or mucous membrane, normally through small breaks or cracks, and then reproduces to cause cold sores.

-- They can last for several days, and the blisters can take 2 to 4 weeks to heal completely.
+- The signs and symptoms of this viral infection can take 2 to 3 weeks to heal completely.

 - The HSV virus then lies dormant in nerve tissues, and may reactivate to cause new cold sores and symptoms at the same place as before.